The most famous tea of modern China, it is difficult to imagine she was invented only in the 1960s.

 The name Zhuyeqing means Bamboo Leaf Green.

-The AAA grade is the highest grade of Ermei Mountain.
+This Jipin grade is the first day harvest of Ermei Mountain, representing the best of Zhuyeqing.
 Harvesting standard is high - only one bud with two adjacent leaves are picked.
 Rolling takes place in three stages.

 The tea buds are such a delight to behold, and reminds me of the Tribute Dragon Well tea.
 The leaves are a glossy green, shaped like a flat spear with two sharp ends - like a bamboo leaf.